raspberrypilearning/lost-in-space/en/step_5.md

 ## Step 3: Floating monkey

-Let's add monkey to your animation, who's lost in space!
+Let's add a monkey who's lost in space to your animation!

-+ Start by adding in the monkey sprite from the library.
++ Start by adding the monkey sprite from the library.

 	![Adding a monkey sprite](images/space-monkey-sprite.png)

-+ If you click on your new monkey sprite and then click 'Costumes', you can edit how the monkey looks.
-Click the 'Ellipse' tool, and draw a white space helmet around the monkey's head.
++ If you click on your new monkey sprite and then click **Costumes**, you can edit how the monkey looks.
+Click the ellipse tool and draw a white space helmet around the monkey's head.

 	![Monkey space helmet](images/space-monkey-edit.png)

 + Can you add code to your monkey sprite so that it spins slowly in a circle forever?

     Test and save your project.
-You'll have to click the red 'stop' button to end this animation, as it goes on forever!
+You'll have to click the red **stop** button to end this animation, as it goes on forever!

     ![Blocks for a spinning monkey](images/space-spin-test.png)